 While not precisely voice-over, it is regardless worth mentioning because it brought about an end to the era of silent movies.

 1928 – Steamboat Willie

 Steamboat Willie is a legendary and classic Disney animation.
-The first of many to put the Disney name in every child’s mind.
-Steamboat Willie was Disney’s first commercially released cartoon to include voice-over and sound effects and the first fully synchronised cartoon using sound in history.
+The first of many to put the Disney name in every child's mind.
+Steamboat Willie was Disney's first commercially released cartoon, including voice-over and sound effects and the first fully synchronised cartoon using sound in history.

 Walt Disney performed the grunts and character noises by himself, one of the first people to enact animation voice-over commercially.